The Menopause Management Course for Nurse Practitioners

 -

-Yes.
 Course fees are partially subsidized through an unrestricted educational grant from Bayer Inc. Bayer did not participate in the planning, content, delivery, or evaluation of this activity.

 -